What is stock photography?

 As a buyer

 If you are looking for an image to use you simply go to one of the microstock websites, type in some words to search on and then wait a few seconds for the search results.
 The more general your search terms the more images are returned.
-Don’t be surprised if, when your search terms are too general, you get literally tens of thousands of images.
+Don’t be surprised if, when your search terms are too general, you get literally tens of thousands of images returned.
 The trick is to make your search terms sufficiently detailed to get a manageable number of images to look through for the right one for your purpose.
 Using the right keywords is important as a buyer but critical if you are a contributor.
-Many buyers only look through the first five pages of images.
+Sometimes the search returns are a little strange but that’s usually how they have been keyworded in the first place.
+Many buyers only look through the first few pages of images.

-The cost of the image you purchase is then dependent on size (but not always) and the type of licence you want to purchase.
-Many of the images are for sale at a very low price so you can quickly and cheaply complete your project.
-Many of the agencies and others also offer images for free.
+The cost of the image you purchase is then dependent on resolution (but not always) and the type of licence you want to purchase for the use.
+Many of the images are for sale at a very low cost so you can quickly and cheaply complete your project.
+Many of the agencies also offer images for free.
 You have less choice but the standards are good and if you only want it for a website or facebook page no one will be able to tell the difference anyway at that resolution.
 So using free images is a very low cost option.
 Combined with the occasional purchase for the key areas in your website design you can get a decent website up and running fairly quickly at low cost.

 The current trend for agencies is for buyers is to purchase a subscription package that allows them to purchase a certain number of images a month for a fixed price.
-These are good value if you are a regular purchaser of images.
-You can still, in some cases, just pop on to the website and buy a single image.
+These are good value if you are a regular user of images.
+You can still, in some cases, just go to the website and buy a single image.
 This is more expensive.
 The choice is yours dependent on your circumstances.

 As a contributor